ShowShark Server Features

 • Image files and photo directories automatically excluded from library scanning

-• Incremental scanning: cast/genre linking only runs for newly created records
+• Incremental scanning: metadata linking only runs for newly created records

 Database